Arabic has proven to be a difficult language to test.

 Typical daily life in Arabic-speaking countries is conducted in one of many colloquial Arabic dialects.
 Modern Standard Arabic (MSA) is the language of written discourse, university courses, and academic and scientific texts and conferences.
 Interestingly enough, it is also the language in which a majority of TV and radio news is delivered.
 It follows that a citizen of an Arabic-speaking country who does not have a formal education would not be able to understand the TV news or read a newspaper.
-Some villages may only have a handful of people with enough knowledge of MSA to impart the news of the world to his or her neighbors.
+Some villages may only have a handful of people with enough knowledge of MSA to impart the news of the world to their neighbors.

-Ideally, students of Arabic would begin learning both Modern Standard Arabic and one of the most common spoken dialects, such as Egyptian Arabic, at the same time.
-Some university programs have caught on to this, but others lag behind, teaching only the formal, written Arabic and ignoring the colloquial forms until the student has completed several semesters of an Arabic program.
+Ideally, students of Arabic would begin learning both Modern Standard Arabic and one of the most commonly spoken dialects, such as Egyptian Arabic, at the same time.
+Some university programs have caught on to this, but others lag behind, teaching only formal, written Arabic and ignoring the colloquial forms until the student has completed several semesters of an Arabic program.

 The Interagency Language Roundtable (ILR) language-level scale, when applied to Arabic as a second language for native English speakers, presents more difficulties.
 Because of the comparatively small number of cognates between English and Arabic, and because the character system and units of pronunciation are so different from English, the jump from ILR Level 0 (no comprehension of the language) to ILR Level 0+ (comprehension of the alphabet, number system, and units of spoken language), and from ILR Level 0+ to ILR Level 1 (comprehension of elementary grammar and syntax), are much more involved than for, say, a native English speaker learning French.